gildasmorvan/similar/README_DEVELOPPER.txt

 command line operators, the 'JAVA_HOME' environment variable has to be set to the appropriate value (the root directory of the installed SDK), and the binaries directory of the java installation has to be included into the system 'PATH' environment variable.

-In windows, it means to add to the end of the 'PATH' environment variable the text following text, without the quote marks: ";%PATH%\bin"
+In Windows, it means to add to the end of the 'PATH' environment variable the text following text, without the quote marks: ";%JAVA_HOME%\bin"

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	(I-b) Install Maven									(sum-mave)